EloiseEmery/portfolio/README.md

 ### DevOps
 - Docker for containerization
-- GitHub Actions for CI/CD
+- GitHub for versioning management
-- Netlify/Vercel for hosting

 ## 🔧 Setup and Installation
 1. Clone the repository